Hyper-Converged Infrastructure Explained

 As it’s an all-in-one solution, scalability can be an issue in that, should you need additional compute, you need an entire block of infrastructure (with additional storage and network capacity) to increase the compute.
 For specific types of projects and well-balanced systems that scale steadily, this might not be an issue as a whole tier may always be required.
 This modular approach could well lock businesses in to using a set hyper-converged solution; these single tiers might work brilliantly together, but how would you go about moving away from them once you’ve got, say 30 tiers up and running?
 It also assumes that your requirements won’t change.
 Let’s say you’ve got a new, particularly resource-intensive piece of software to run that requires double the amount of storage than you’re used to.
 A hyper-converged solution in this instance would restrict you in terms of hardware choice.

 The important thing to remember with any new solution in the market is that, while they might make the data centre simpler and easier to consume, for now, the fundamentals of cloud technology remain the same.
-As simple as it sounds, issues faced with your current infrastructure won’t necessarily be solved by updating the hardware.
+As simple as it sounds, issues faced with your current technology infrastructure won’t necessarily be solved by updating the hardware.
 Again, this depends on the situation and your goals.

 If you’re upgrading part or all of your data centre and you’re keen to explore what hyper-converged infrastructure could do for your operations, be sure to create a clear internal specification before approaching vendors.
 This will make it far easier to decipher between the different solutions and how they might help your business.